jrfrigat/Weir/README.md

 ## Acknowledgements

-The admin PWA is built on [Flare](https://github.com/jrfrigat/Flare) - a theme-agnostic Blazor component library (Visual Studio 2026 theme).
+The admin PWA is built on [Flare](https://github.com/jrfrigat/Flare)

 ## License